 PEOPLE OPS PLAYBOOK

-What to do with employee engagement survey results?
+What are employee engagement survey results?

 “Leadership is the biggest blocker to turning survey results into action.
 It doesn’t take a lot of money to implement change, but it does take time and commitment.
 Issuing the survey is the easy part, but being willing to internalize the feedback and turn it into action, for some reason, is nearly impossible for some organizations.

-Before issuing the survey, leadership must commit to each other and its employees that the survey won’t be a bunch of talk, but lead to actual change.”
+Before issuing the survey, leadership must commit to each other and its employees that the survey won’t be a bunch of talk, but lead to actual change.

 Orange checkmark icon.